Unstoppable horrors from beyond are poised to invade and literally create Hell on Earth.

 It’s the end of the world as we know it, but someone still needs to do the paperwork.

-In her first week on the job, Morag has to hunt down a man-eating starfish, solve a supernatural murder and, if she’s got time, prevent her own inevitable death.
+But Morag’s got her work cut out for her.
+She has to deal with a man-eating starfish, solve a supernatural murder and, if she’s got time, prevent her own inevitable death.

 The Venislarn.
 Vastly intelligent aliens from another dimension or dribbling insane gods from a distant realm?
 It’s impossible to tell.
 What’s certain is that they’re here and they’re going to destroy our world.

-But, in the city, someone’s buying souls door to door, dealing the kind of magical drugs that guarantee a really, really bad trip and, if something isn’t done about it, the end of the world might just happen a lot sooner than planned.
+But in the city someone’s buying souls and dealing the kind of magical drugs that guarantee a really bad trip and, if Morag doesn’t do something about it, the end of the world might just happen a lot sooner than anyone planned.

-The earth has been invaded by unfathomable terrors from another dimension and international governments are doing their best to pretend nothing is happening.
+The earth has been invaded by terrors from another dimension and the government is doing its best to pretend nothing is happening.

 But you can’t keep an alien invasion hidden forever.

-Rod Campbell — former SAS soldier and now the first line of defence against the Venislarn horde — is less than keen.
-He’s meant to be on the movie set as an advisor but he’s already got his hands full.
+Rod Campbell — former SAS soldier and now the first line of defence against the Venislarn horde — has been instructed to work with a Hollywood film company on a movie that will introduce the Venislarn to the viewing public.
+But he’s already got enough on his hands.